 And in winter the steamer only called en route from Kyle to Stornoway, not on the return trip.
 This meant anyone in Applecross wanting to catch a Glasgow train at Kyle of Lochalsh, ten miles or less away as the crow flies, had to travel out by rowing boat to meet the Stornoway-bound steamer in Applecross Bay; travel to Stornoway; wait perhaps several hours for the return steamer to Kyle; then re-cross the often turbulent Minch.
-It was a great improvement when a direct ferry service from Kyle to Toscaig, near the south west tip of the peninsula, started the mid 1950s.
+It was a great improvement when a direct ferry service from Kyle to Toscaig, near the south-west tip of the peninsula, started in the mid 1950s.
 This seems to have ceased operation some time in the 1970s.

-And until 1975 Applecross comprised of two very distinct communities.
+Until 1975 Applecross comprised of two very distinct and unconnected communities.
 The 1822 "Parliamentary" road to the village of Applecross from Kishorn continued down the coast via Camusterrach to Toscaig linking them together and to the outside world (to some extent).
 But there was no road at all north of the village of Applecross, only paths and tracks suitable at best for horses or hardy motorcycles.
-As a result the many settlements dotting the north coast were accessible only by sea.
+As a result the settlements along the north coast were accessible only by sea.

 This was fine in the days when travel and transport by sea were the norm for much of western Scotland, and in 1884 as many as 400 people were recorded as living along the north coast of the peninsula.
 But in the age of the internal combustion engine this lack of a road spelled the end for many of these north coast communities.
-By the time the road was built along the coast from Applecross to meet the A896 near Shieldaig it was far too late, and most of the population had left.
-A commemorative stone with a plaque near the Shieldaig end of the road records the opening after five years of construction of the Shieldaig to Kenmore section on 11 May 1970.
+By the time the road was built along the coast from Applecross to meet the A896 near Shieldaig it was far too late, and most of the population had already left.
+A commemorative stone with a plaque near the Shieldaig end of the road records the opening, after five years of construction, of the Shieldaig to Kenmore section on 11 May 1970.
 It was to be a further five years until the whole road from Applecross to Shieldaig was finished.

-The Bealach na Ba rises to 2053ft in height from sea level in about five miles, and is the most spectacular pass in Scotland.
+The Bealach na Ba rises to a height of 2,053ft from sea level in about four miles, and is the most spectacular pass in Scotland.
 It also provides some of the most challenging driving in the country.
-It is single track throughout and the warning signs at its foot, including one (which we think is unique in Scotland) deterring learner drivers, should be taken seriously: see image above left.
+It is single track throughout and the warning signs at its foot, including one (which we think is unique in Scotland) deterring learner drivers, should be taken seriously: see the images on this page.
 Another warns that the road is often closed in winter conditions.
 The crux of the pass is as the road climbs the headwall of the corrie to the east of the highest point.
 Here it zig-zags upwards in a way that feels more alpine than Scottish.

 Having made the effort to get to the top of the Bealach na Ba, from either direction, it is worth pausing in one of the parking areas to take in the views.
-It is also possible from here to explore some of the surrounding peaks with the benefit of a 2000ft+ start.
+It is also possible from here to explore some of the surrounding peaks with the benefit of a 2,000ft+ start.
 If you do, remember that these are serious mountains, and most have very high cliffs on their eastern sides.
-You don't have to stray very far from your car to get into trouble if the clouds blow in from the sea.
+You don't have to stray very far from your car to get into trouble if cloud blows in from the sea.

 The road emerges on the west coast at the village of Applecross.
-It is easy to believe that this is the main focus of settlement on the western side of the peninsula.
+It is easy to believe that this is the only focus of settlement on the western side of the peninsula.
 As a result many visitors overlook the settlements further south.
-This is a shame, because in many ways these are some of the most charming coastal villages in Scotland, with Camusterrach and Ard-dhubh being especially unspoiled by intrusive modern development; while Toscaig and its now ruined pier are reminders of the old ferry service to Kyle of Lochalsh.
+This is a shame, because in many ways these are some of the most charming coastal villages in Scotland.
+Camusterrach and Ard-dhubh are especially unspoiled by intrusive modern development, while Toscaig and its now removed pier are reminders of the old ferry service to Kyle of Lochalsh.
 More of the story of the area can be found in the excellent Applecross Heritage Centre.